Ismaël Bennacer

 At club level, Bennacer has represented teams in France, England and Italy throughout his career.
-At international level, he made his senior debut for Algeria in 2016, and has since represented his nation at three editions of the Africa Cup of Nations; he was a member of the team that won the 2019 edition, and was named the player of the tournament.
+At international level, he made his senior debut for Algeria in 2016, and won the 2019 Africa Cup of Nations where he was named Player of the Tournament and assisted the winning goal in the final.

 Club career

 Early career

 After starting his career with French club Arles, Bennacer signed for Premier League side Arsenal in July 2015.
 He made his senior Arsenal debut in the League Cup fourth round away to Sheffield Wednesday on 27 October 2015, replacing Theo Walcott after 19 minutes, after the latter had already replaced the injured Alex Oxlade-Chamberlain in an eventual 3–0 loss.

 On 31 January 2017, it was announced that Bennacer would join Ligue 2 side Tours on loan for the remainder of the 2016–17 season.
 He scored his first goal for Tours on 14 April 2017 against Sochaux from a free kick.

 On 21 August 2017, Bennacer joined Italian club Empoli.
 In the 2017–18 Serie B season, Bennacer made 39 appearances and scored 2 goals as Empoli won the Serie B title, earning promotion to Serie A. Despite Empoli's relegation the following season, Bennacer's performances confirmed his status as one of the most promising young midfielders in Europe.